By Hannah Briggs — updated 18 May 2026

 - Ryze Tello.
 Lovely for kids learning to fly indoors.
 Below the bar for outdoor use — no wind resistance, no GPS.

 - The Autel Lite+.
 Genuinely good drone but currently sits over $700, so not in this guide.
-If you can stretch, it deserves consideration.
+If you can stretch, it deserves consideration — the Autel Lite+ punches well above the Mini 3 in low light.

 - Anything labelled “Pro” or “Pro Max” under $200.
 The word “Pro” in a $179 drone is decorative.